Knoblauchpilze/galactic-sovereign/README.md

 - allow outbound internet traffic (TCP 80 and 443 for http and https respectively)
 - allow incoming internet traffic (TCP 80 and 443 for http and https respectively)

+Additionally the instance should ideally be configured to support access for both IPv6 and IPv4.
+The reason for this is that as IPv4 are getting scarce, AWS decided to [start charging](https://aws.amazon.com/blogs/aws/new-aws-public-ipv4-address-charge-public-ip-insights/) when using one.
+In order to avoid unnecessary costs we attempt to allow reaching the services through IPv6.
+At the time of writing [github hosted runners](https://github.com/actions/runner/issues/3138) do not support IPv6 so we still have to keep the IPv4 support to deploy from the CI.

 Note that we don't open the `postgres` server port: this is because it is generally advised (see [this SO article](https://stackoverflow.com/questions/76541185/how-to-connect-to-postgresql-server-running-on-ec2)) to not publicly expose the database to the outside world but instead to use another secured connection mechanism (e.g. SSH) to open a tunnel to the instance and then make the DB connection transit through this tunnel.
 This is described in more details in the [following section](#in-case-of-a-remote-environment) on how to connect to the database.

 ### Instance role